 Gael Greene's Morning After Orange fruit soup is an interesting combination of frozen orange juice concentrate, quick cooking tapioca, and sugar, combined with fresh fruit—making for a refreshing and delicious way to begin the day.

 We enjoyed this orange fruit soup for breakfast this morning and look forward to having it again.

 It's a perfect light and healthy breakfast option here in Phoenix, where the temperatures are sky high a good part of the year.

-I’m quite sure I never would have discovered it, it it weren’t for my participation with a group of food bloggers, led by Mary from One Perfect Bite, who have been cooking their way through the Gourmet list since last spring.
+I'm quite sure I never would have discovered it, if it weren't for my participation with a group of food bloggers, led by Mary from One Perfect Bite, who have been cooking their way through the Gourmet list since last spring.

 Who is Gael Greene you ask?
 (I had no idea and had to look her up.
 Do you ever wonder how you survived before Google and Wikipedia?
 I do.)